mitodl/travisfail/README.md

 travisfail --help

 # Get categorized output for a failed build job that executed
-# on the currently checked-out branch
+# on the currently checked-out branch.
+The script will try to determine
+# the repo from the current directory and the PR number from the current
+# branch.
 travisfail

 # Get categorized output for a failed build job that executed
 # on the branch for PR #123
 travisfail --pr 123

 # Get categorized output for a failed build job that executed
 # on the branch for PR #123 in the 'someproject' repo
 travisfail --pr 123 --repo someproject

 # Get raw output for a failed build job
 # (don't attempt to categorize; takes same arguments as commands above)
 travisfail --raw